THE ROYAL CONSTITUTION OF VOLLETNIA

 Section 7.
 Power of Impeachment

-(a) The Parliament shall have the sole Power of Impeachment.
+(a) The Polinsraadt shall have the sole Power of Impeachment.

 (c) Judgment in Cases of Impeachment shall not extend further than to removal from Office, and disqualification to hold and enjoy any Office of honor, Trust or Profit under Volletnia: but the Party convicted shall nevertheless be liable and subject to Indictment, Trial, Judgment and Punishment, according to Law.

-(d) All Cases of Impeachment against the Imperial Chancellor can and must be preceded by a Vote of No Confidence of not less than a simple majority of the entire membership of Parliament.
+(d) All Cases of Impeachment against the Imperial Chancellor can and must be preceded by a Vote of No Confidence of not less than a simple majority of the entire membership of the Polinsraadt.

-(a) To provide for punishment for counterfeiting the securities and current coin of the Kingdom;
+(a) To provide for punishment for counterfeiting the securities, currency, and coin of the Kingdom;

 (b) To fix the standard of weights and measures used by government;